 Allergy shots have been shown to decrease symptoms of many allergies.
 It can prevent the development of new allergies, and in children, it can prevent the progression of allergic disease from allergic rhinitis to asthma.
 The effectiveness of allergy shots appears to be related to the length of the treatment program as well as the dose of the allergen.
 Some people experience lasting relief from allergy symptoms, while others may relapse after discontinuing allergy shots.
 If you have not seen improvement after a year of maintenance therapy, your allergist/immunologist will work with you to discuss treatment options.

 - Failure to respond to allergy shots may be due to several factors:

 - Inadequate dose of allergen in the allergy vaccine

 - Missing allergens not identified during the allergy evaluation

 - High levels of allergen in the environment

 - Significant exposure to non-allergic triggers, such as tobacco smoke

 This type of treatment should be supervised by a specialized physician in a facility equipped with proper staff and equipment to identify and treat adverse reactions to allergy injections.
 Ideally, immunotherapy should be given in your allergist/immunologist’s office.
 If this is not possible, your allergist/immunologist should provide the supervising physician with comprehensive instructions about your allergy shot treatments.

 Are There Risks?

-A serious reaction to allergy shots is rare.
+A serious reaction is rare.
 When they occur they require immediate medical attention.
-Symptoms of an anaphylactic reaction can include swelling in the throat, wheezing or tightness in the chest, nausea and dizziness.
+Symptoms of an anaphylactic reaction can include swelling in the throat, wheezing or tightness in the chest, nausea, and dizziness.
 Most serious reactions develop within 30 minutes of the allergy injections.
 This is why it is recommended you wait in your doctor’s office for at least 30 minutes after you receive allergy shots.